-If 2020 had you glued to the couch with a never-ending loop on Netflix, nobody would blame you.
+If 2020 had you glued to the couch with a never-ending loop on Netflix and then 2021 just kept the couch party going, nobody would blame you.
 If you’re still in that place of anti-productivity where your only goal is to get through the day — we’re totally here for it.
-However, IF the symbolic fresh beginning of 2021 has you motivated to get shit done (even if the world still feels like it may fall apart any moment) we have some easy productivity hacks that’ll help you with your new goals — whatever they may be.
+However, IF the symbolic fresh beginning of 2022 has you motivated to get shit done (even if the world still feels like it may fall apart any moment) we have some easy productivity hacks that’ll help you with your new goals — whatever they may be.
 And since many of us are still working from home it can be even tougher to stay on track.
 All of the productivity tools below can help you in the long run regardless of where you’re trying to get shit done as well as addressing the more pressing issue of how to be productive at home.

 Postable’s FREE online address book organizes your contacts and lets you easily send really nice thank you cards in minutes.
 Productivity hacks for the win!

 In most areas in life our attitude plays a huge role in whether we succeed or allow the bumps along the way to derail our efforts.
 For a start, you should *want to be productive.
 If you’re not quite ready to get back to getting shit done, then focusing your attention on self-care that helps you wash the garbage fire that was the last two years off of yourself is an important first step.

 Once you’re in a mindset that gets you hyped on being more productive, setting boundaries is the second prerequisite to getting started.
 Getting shit done at all costs is not a sustainable strategy for productivity.
 Especially now that many of us are carrying more weight of the world, it’s important to establish ground rules for how much of yourself you’re willing to put into your productivity (more on this later).